 Strategies for Enforcement

-KC Scout is coordinating with law enforcement agencies to create the strategy for
+Scout has been coordinating with law enforcement agencies to create a strategy for ramp metering

-- Monitoring meters and reporting high violation areas to the appropriate agencies.
+- Monitoring metering and reporting high violation areas to the appropriate agencies.

 - Installing “tattle-tale” indicators on the back of the signal heads to support enforcement